buzzsurfr/go/README.md

 #### per-gRPC connection

-To add the resolver to a grpc `Dial` call, ensure the hostname matches the Cloud Map service and namespace, and use the [`WithResolvers()`](https://pkg.go.dev/google.golang.org/grpc@v1.33.1#WithResolvers) function:
+To add the resolver to a grpc `Dial` call, ensure the hostname specifies the scheme `awscloudmap:///`, matches the Cloud Map service and namespace, and use the [`WithResolvers()`](https://pkg.go.dev/google.golang.org/grpc@v1.33.1#WithResolvers) function:
 ```go
 grpc.WithResolvers(cloudmap.NewBuilder())
 ```